uk-national-parking-platform/uk-national-parking-platform.github.io/usecases.md

 Alternative process: if the enforcement service provider’s IT system has the capability to temporarily store parking session information, a corresponding subscription for parking session data can be registered.
 The platform will then pro-actively send all new session information for a particular car park / parking area to the enforcement system backend.

-## Use Case 2: ANPR Frictionless Payment
+## Use Case 4: ANPR Frictionless Payment

 ![ANPR Frictionless Payment](assets/images/usecases/usecase2overview.png)

-## Use Case 3: Pay on Departure Ticket Payment
+## Use Case 5: Pay on Departure Ticket Payment

 ![Payment on Arrival](assets/images/usecases/usecase3overview.png)

+Note - use case numbers were changed on 27th June 2023